Remember Me poster

-I don’t know if Remember Me will be any good, but I gotta say that I’m looking forward to checking it out.
-Besides Robert Pattinson, the Allen Coulter movie has Emilie de Ravin, Chris Cooper, Lena Olin, and Martha Plimpton, and it was co-written by Jenny Lumet of Rachel Getting Married, the movie that earned Anne Hathaway an Academy Award nomination.
+Besides Robert Pattinson, Allen Coulter’s romantic melodrama Remember Me has Emilie de Ravin, Chris Cooper, Lena Olin, and Martha Plimpton, and it was co-written by Jenny Lumet of Rachel Getting Married, the movie that earned Anne Hathaway an Academy Award nomination.
 It’ll be interesting to see if Pattinson gets the sort of raves that greeted Ben Affleck when Coulter’s Hollywoodland came out a couple of years ago.

 In Remember Me, Pattinson plays a rebellious youth at odds with his father (Pierce Brosnan) following the suicide of the young man’s brother.
 De Ravin is the free-spirited girl he meets and falls in love with, though her father (Cooper) turns out to be an obstacle to their happiness.